 As we can see there are a few differences in the pressure field between POD prediction and OpenFOAM simulation.
 If lift prediction remains good, pressure drag prediction becomes too far from reality though.
 For this study to be relevant we will keep on looking the optimum shape within the DOE bounds.
 But if you would like to generate a “better” surrogate model, you have to set a smarter Design of Experiment that will consider all the possible non-linear changes in the pressure dynamic around the airfoil.

 We saw in this tutorial how to create a surrogate model with the POD tool.
-The last tutorial will be about setting the optimization process leveraging the surrogate model in order to compute the pressure drag and lift coefficients for each airfoil considered in each optimization cycle.
+The last tutorial will be about setting the Genetic Algorithm optimization process by leveraging the surrogate model in order to compute the pressure drag and lift coefficients for each airfoil considered in each optimization cycle.